akshaybabloo/keertana.gollahalli.com/content/about.md

 Hi!
 My name is Dr Keertana and I am a Dentist.
 I know, eww right?
 Who likes to stare into someone’s mouth for a living?
 But that is what I would like to address on my page.
 Everything Dentistry!
 From the why’s and how’s to the what’s and if’s.

-I am currently working as a Dental Assistant (licensing exams take up your life and suck out your soul) with an Implantologist (woah!) and also going through the process of getting my license (surprise, surprise) as a General Dentist in Auckland, New Zealand.
+I am currently working as a Surgical Assistant (licensing exams take up your life and suck out your soul) with Periodontal surgeons (woah!) and also going through the process of getting my license (surprise, surprise) as a General Dentist in Auckland, New Zealand.
 I was born in India and spent more than 2 decades in the United Arab Emirates.
 I graduated as a Doctor of Dental Medicine (DMD) from the College of Dentistry, Gulf Medical University, Ajman, U.A.E.

 I am a very passionate and talkative person, through and through Potterhead.
 My hobbies include reading (a LOT), writing, binging Harry Potter and Friends, dancing and Dentistry.